panoply/spx/docs/readme.md

 # SPX Documentation

-SPX (Single Page XHR) documentation website built using [11ty](https://www.11ty.dev/docs/) and served up on [Netlify](https://netlify.com).
+Documentation website for SPX (Single Page XHR).
+Built using [11ty](https://www.11ty.dev/docs/) and served up on [Netlify](https://netlify.com).
 The documentation is leveraging SPX so feel free to reference as a strap in your next project.

 Visit the docs: [spx.js.org](https://spx.js.org)